uSasha/VPS_tester/README.md

 Output is\ number of seconds multiplications took, less is better.

-You can also create, delete and test virtual servers on Hetzner using `vps_tester.HetznerTester`
+You can also create, delete and test virtual servers on Hetzner using `vps_tester.HetznerTester`.
+For this you should set path to ssh key and hetzner API key ('Save keys' section of examples).

 Check examples in `examples.ipynb`